[Home ] [Archive] [ فارسی ]

 Send citation to:

 Yousefvand S, Ghorbani A, Rostamnejad V, Moamri M, Sharifi J, Qavidel A et al .
-Ecological stability based on the changes of biological and chemical soil parameters inside and outside the exclosure of Serdol Khalkhal rangeland.
+Ecological sustainability based on changes in biological and chemical soil parameters inside and outside the protected area of Sardol rangelands in Khalkhal.
 PEC 2025; 13 (26) : 9

 URL: http://pec.gonbad.ac.ir/article-1-996-en.html